elliot-100/britishcycling-clubs/README.md

 `pip install britishcycling-clubs`

 Some functions use [Playwright](https://playwright.dev/python/) to automate a headless Chromium browser.
-This needs to be installed:
+This needs to be installed separately before first use, and after most Playwright updates, e.g.:

 `playwright install chromium`

-If you're installing in e.g. a bare-bones server/CI environment, you'll probably be prompted to install system dependencies, which you can do with:
+If you're installing in e.g. a bare-bones server/CI environment, you'll probably be prompted to install system dependencies, which you can do with e.g.:

 `playwright install-deps chromium`